 One of the most common plant pests you’ve probably never heard of is thrips.
-Thrips can be every bit as destructive as aphids infestations or mealybugs.
+Thrips can be every bit as destructive as aphids, whiteflies, or mealybugs infestations .

-Thrips are tiny, elongated insects that feed off of plant sap and comprise over 6,000 different species worldwide.
+Thrips are tiny, elongated insects that feed off of plant tissue and plant sap and comprise over 6,000 different species worldwide.

 Adults measure only 1/25” inch and can be black, brown, or yellow, while the nymphs are most often pale green or yellow.

-Thrips can do a lot of damage, stunting growth or causing deformity in plants, as well as discoloration and killing blooms.
+Thrips can do a lot of damage, stunting growth or causing plant deformity, discoloration, and killing blooms.
 Produce may fail to mature, rendering them inedible.

-But how can you get rid of them without resorting to harsh chemicals?
+But how can you get rid of thrips without resorting to harsh chemicals?
+Sticky traps are one option.

-The bad news is you might have to use a little extra caution since the thrips will infest flowers such as azaleas and rhododendrons.
+The bad news is that you might have to use extra caution in this type of pest control since the thrips will infest flowers such as azaleas and rhododendrons.

 What Neem Oil Does